Linda Carol Cobb

 Her journalism students won regional, state and national awards for writing.
 Shore Lines earned top honors from numerous press associations, including the George H. Gallup award from Quill and Scroll.
 Linda has taught sessions at Columbia University’s CSPA’s national conferences and at Virginia High School League’s state journalism conferences.
 She was also invited to serve as a critic judge for Columbia Scholastic Press Association.

-Since retiring, Linda has taught seminars in public speaking and grammar/writing for Old Dominion’s Career Switcher Program and Evenings at Saint Patrick’s.
+Since retiring, Linda has taught seminars in public speaking and grammar/writing for Eastern Virginia Medical School, HRW, Old Dominion’s Career Switcher Program and Evenings at Saint Patrick’s.
+Currently, she teaches workshops at The Muse Writing Center in Norfolk, serves on HRW’s board of directors and Seven Cities Writers Project’s advisory board and belongs to Virginia Beach Writers and Tidewater Writers.
+She copyedits Eastern Virginia Medical School’s magazine and acts as a public speaking coach there.
 Over the years, she has copyedited books, articles and brochures on a free-lance basis.
-Currently, she takes classes at The Muse in Norfolk and belongs to Virginia Beach Writers.

 Linda’s writing interests are limited to personal essays and memoirs that fall into a self-imposed truth box.
 She is working on a collection of short, true stories about personal experiences and her Tennessee hillbilly family.